5 things you think are tax deductible that aren’t

 For example, if the waiters in a restaurant are required to wear black pants and a white shirt at all times, these work clothes will not qualify for a deduction.
 They can be worn outside the restaurant.
 However, if the pants or shirts have the restaurant’s logo, they can be tax deductible.

-If you work in a dangerous environment where protective clothing is mandatory, you can claim a deduction.
-Industries where such protective wear is needed include construction, oil and gas drilling, and steam fitting.
+You can claim a deduction if you work in a dangerous environment where protective clothing is mandatory.
+Industries that require such protective wear include construction, oil and gas drilling, and steam fitting.
 Some examples of protective gear are safety boots, safety glasses, work gloves, hard hats and fire-retardant outerwear.

 So in a nutshell, a new suit wouldn’t be eligible for a write-off since it can be worn in places outside of work.
 Conversely, a clown suit, showgirl costume, firefighter uniform and custom branded apparel would qualify.
 Overall, for the vast majority of taxpayers, work uniforms and clothing will not be tax deductible.